syawqy/multi-step-form/README.md

 ### 5. Database Setup

 The application is configured to use SQLite by default.
-The database file is already created at `database/database.sqlite`.

 If you prefer to use MySQL or PostgreSQL, update the `.env` file: